bparanj/crystal/computer/electronics/design/thermoelectric-effect.md

 7. Alternate between hot and cold sources, noting the voltage changes.

 Expected results:
-- You should observe a small voltage (typically a few millivolts) when there's a temperature difference between the junction and the free ends of the wires.
+- You should observe a small voltage ( a few millivolts) when there's a temperature difference between the junction and the free ends of the wires.
 - The voltage should increase as the temperature difference increases.
 - Reversing the hot and cold ends should reverse the polarity of the voltage.